 Lori Sigurdson was elected to the Legislative Assembly of Alberta, representing the constituency of Edmonton-Riverview on May 5, 2015.
-She was appointed to serve as Minister of Innovation and Advanced Education and Minister of Jobs, Skills, Training and Labour, on May 24, 2015.
-On October 22, 2015 the Minister was sworn in as the Minister of Advanced Education.
-Her portfolio with Jobs, Skills, Training and Labour remained the same.
-On February 2, 2016, Ms. Sigurdson was appointed Minister of Seniors and Housing.
+She previously served as Minister of Innovation and Advanced Education, as well as Minister of Labour.
+Since February 2, 2016, she has served as the Minister of Seniors and Housing.

-A mother of three sons, Ms. Sigurdson is an active volunteer in her community.
-She served as the vice-president of Public Interest Alberta and, has been involved in the work of the Parkland Institute, the Greater Edmonton Alliance, The Mayor’s Task Force to Eliminate Poverty, Ritchie United Church and the Alberta College of Registered Social Workers.
+A mother of three sons, Ms. Sigurdson is committed to community service and has served as the vice president of Public Interest Alberta and has been involved with the Parkland Institute, the Greater Edmonton Alliance, the Mayor’s Task Force to Eliminate Poverty, Ritchie United Church, and the Alberta College of Social Workers.

 She holds a bachelor of arts in political science from the University of Alberta, as well as bachelor and master of social work degrees from the University of Calgary.